dgrewe-hse/programmieren/README.md

 # Vorlesung Programmieren in C an der Hochschule Esslingen (IT1-PRG)

+    Disclaimer: This repository contains example code as part of the Programming module (IT1-PRG) at Esslingen University of Applied Sciences.
+All contents are for educational purposes only.
+    I do not intend for the content to be a substitute for professional usage and do not provide any guarantee for completness of the code.

+The following documentation is only available in German.

 Dieses Programmcode Repository beinhaltet Programmbeispiele im Rahmen der Vorlesung "Programmieren" (IT1-PRG) an der Hochschule Esslingen.
 Bitte beachten Sie folgende Ausschlussklausel:

     Ausschlussklausel: Alle Inhalte dienen ausschließlich Bildungszwecken.
-Der Inhalt ist nicht für die professionelle Nutzung gedacht.
+    Der Inhalt ist nicht für die professionelle Nutzung gedacht und gibt keine Garantie auf Vollständigkeit oder Lauffähigkeit.

-[English Version]

-This repository contains example code as part of the Programming module (IT1-PRG) at Esslingen University of Applied Sciences.

-    Disclaimer: All content is for educational purposes only.
-I do not intend for the content to be a substitute for professional usage.

 ## Vorbedingungen